Gribbariga/web-apps/Readme.md

 [![License](https://img.shields.io/badge/License-GNU%20AGPL%20V3-green.svg?style=flat)](https://www.gnu.org/licenses/agpl-3.0.en.html)

+## Modifications by CryptPad

+This is a modified version of the OnlyOffice frontend.
+These modifications are made to replace OnlyOffice's server with the real time collaboration of CryptPad.
+See the branches with the `cp*` prefix for the mofifications we made.

 ## web-apps

 The frontend for [ONLYOFFICE Document Server][2].
 Builds the program interface and allows the user create, edit, save and export text, spreadsheet and presentation documents using the common interface of a document editor.